Stuycs-K/final-project-9-xuz-zhouk/WORKLOG.md

 fixed bug with being able to slice in paused state,
 added cheats for instantly adding powerups upon clicking 1 or 2

+### date: 6-11-23
+fixed bug with the highscore/retries not being displayed after multiple runs,
+added highscore/retries variables for each separate mode,
+the highscore/retries are now stored separately for each mode

 info